Oryane02/my-codef-site/content/explained/_index.md

 __Extra Facts__

-- Haute Couture is givernment regulated
+- Haute Couture is government regulated
 - "Ateliers" are the basis of couture
   - Even though most areas of the fashion industry are mechanised, the couture industry is purely made by hand
   - The "_petites mains_" work on garments in each atelier